 The Spillway January 2021

-After your honey pops the question, the next most important question that you need to ask is: What is our budget?
+After your honey pops the question, the next thing to do is start planning your wedding budget.

-Planning a wedding with a budget is the most important step that you will need to do during the wedding planning phase.
+Planning your wedding budget is the most important step that you will need to do during the wedding planning phase.
 Everyone’s wedding budget is different and there is no specific amount you have to spend.
-Rarely does a bride have an unlimited budget, and even those few have their limits.
+Rarely does a bride have an unlimited budget.
 Most of us have to work within the confines of our resources and that is a good thing!
 Having those limitations helps us get creative and prioritize what is most important.

 So here are a few important questions to help get you started: